 Jim has significant experience trying maritime and admiralty cases in state and federal courts, and frequently represents clients in disputes including passenger and crew personal injury claims, first party coverage disputes, property damage claims, and commercial disputes.
 Jim also advises clients on regulatory compliances issues and defends civil, criminal, and administrative enforcement actions.

-Jim served on the Certification Committee of the Admiralty and Maritime Section of The Florida Bar and has assisted in drafting the certification exam.
-He is also a past Chair of the Southeastern Admiralty Law Institute, where he currently serves on its Advisory Committee.
+Jim is Board Certified in Admiralty & Maritime Law by The Florida Bar, served on the Certification Committee of the Admiralty and Maritime Section of The Florida Bar, and has assisted in drafting the certification exam.
+He is also past Chair of the Southeastern Admiralty Law Institute, where he currently serves on its Advisory Committee.